josephshambrook/talk-sc/README.md

 ## Talk description

-The talk is my true story about my experiences of becoming more open to the concept of CSS-in-JS.
+The talk was my true story about my experiences of becoming more open to the concept of CSS-in-JS.
+[Here's a link to the slides](https://docs.google.com/presentation/d/1ETrJJ49IDHMVXT5OOFDYLBRvZlOEwgC_yXpho3tCMM0/edit?usp=sharing).

-I'll add a link to the slides after I've delivered the talk for the first time.

 ## What's here